-This article is written by regular contributor Gus.
+This article is about British Airways’ longest flight in First and Club World, written by regular contributor Gus.
 The second and third parts will look at his hotel and the lounges he tried.

 South America in the frame